jgeis/DOH/README.md

 **`inspect_columns.py`** - Utility script to inspect and clean CSV column names.
 Helps verify the structure of the source data files.

 **`run_dashboard.py`** - Wrapper script to fix Jupyter/comm compatibility issues in Anaconda environments.
 Patches the `comm.create_comm` function before importing Dash to prevent `NotImplementedError`.
+Use this to run `multi_dashboard.py` in Anaconda.

+**`run_mobile.py`** - Wrapper script for mobile-optimized dashboard.
+Patches comm module before importing `mobile_app.py`.
+Use this to run the mobile-responsive version in Anaconda.

 **`run_app.py`** - Alternative wrapper script (less successful version of `run_dashboard.py`).